 In the event that a relationship fails, ENFJs will feel a lot of guilt and take the blame for their failure, but they’ll move on that relationship with relative ease, without looking back.

-Sexually, ENFJs rejoice in intimacy as an opportunity to express their love and compassion.
+Intimately, ENFJs rejoice in intimacy as an opportunity to express their love and compassion.
 ENFJs are generally very interested in the happiness and satisfaction of their partner.
 Because they get a lot of their personal satisfaction from making other people happy.

 ENTJs and Love